KF Egnatia

-KF Egnatia Rrogozhinë (Klubi i Futbollit Egnatia Rrogozhinë), commonly referred to as Egnatia, is an Albanian professional football club based in Rrogozhinë.
-The club competes in the Kategoria Superiore, the top tier of Albanian football.
-Their home ground is the Egnatia Arena, which has a capacity of 4,000 spectators.
+KF Egnatia (Klubi i Futbollit Egnatia) is an Albanian professional football club based in Rrogozhinë.
+The club competes in Kategoria Superiore, the top tier of Albanian football.
+Their home ground is Egnatia Arena, which has a capacity of 5,000 spectators.

 The club was founded on 15 September 1934 under the name 22 Shtatori Rrogozhinë.
-In 1991 the name of the club was changed to Vullneti Rrogozhinë, before being renamed to its current title of KF Egnatia 1998.
+In 1991 the name of the club was changed to Vullneti Rrogozhinë, before being renamed to Egnatia, in 1998.
 The club secured its first championship title in 2024.